amzon00/sport-events-data-api/Project-explanation.md

 # 1. Data Transformation - approach and reasoning:

-The purpose of the formating function "formatEventData" is to extract essential information and present it in a more user-friendly format.
-The approach involves selectively retrieving only the necessary details and delivering them to the client in a format that is easily understandable.
+The purpose of the formating function "formatEventData" is to extract essential information and present it in a more simplified format.
+The approach involves selectively retrieving and parsing only the necessary details and delivering them to the client in a format that is easily understandable.

 # 2. Code Organization - project structure: